 As a counselor, professor, social worker, speaker, and writer, Dr. Laurel Shaler’s goal is to live out the words of Isaiah 61:1-3…To proclaim good news to the poor, to bind up the broken hearted, to proclaim freedom for the captives, to release prisoners from darkness, to comfort all who mourn, and to bestow joy!
 Why?
 Because at the age of 18, Laurel experienced a life changing event when it was discovered that she had a 14 pound ovarian cyst that needed to be removed before it ruptured and killed her.
 Realizing that we must anchor all our emotions to God, her desire is to help others work through their own challenging experiences and grow in all areas of their lives, including faith.

 In order to help others in this way, Laurel earned her Masters in Social Work from Florida State University (and is a Licensed Social Worker) and earned her PhD in Counselor Education and Supervision from Regent University (and is a National Certified Counselor).
 She has provided psychotherapy services to hundreds in need, many of whom were veterans of the United States Armed Forces.
-She is now an Assistant Professor and Department Chair at Liberty University.
+She is now an Associate Professor, Department Chair, and Program Director at Liberty University.
 She is a member of numerous counseling and social work organizations such as the American Association of Christian Counselors, the American Counseling Association, and the North American Association of Christian Social Workers.

 In addition to other professional interests, Laurel speaks and writes on the intersection of faith, culture, and emotional well-being, including women’s issues; mental illness and the church; topics related to the military/veteran population; trauma and posttraumatic stress disorder; and issues related to adoption and infertility.
 She also customizes talks for groups related to emotional and spiritual health.
 You can learn more by visiting her “speaking” page.

-Laurel’s first trade book “Reclaiming Sanity: Hope and Healing for Trauma, Stress, and Overwhelming Life Events” will be published by David C. Cook on June 1st, 2017!
+Laurel’s first trade book “Reclaiming Sanity: Hope and Healing for Trauma, Stress, and Overwhelming Life Events” was released by David C. Cook on June 1st, 2017!
+Go to “Reclaiming Sanity” for more!

 Here’s what others are saying about Laurel: